shishpal-2000/SheetFlow/README.md

 - [x] Add a curve arrow tool to draw curves with arrowheads on the image
 - [ ] The curve should be smooth automatically after finishing the curve
 - [ ] Add options in crop to select the area to crop in aspect-ratios - 3:4, 9:16 etc
+- [ ] Add a camera button in mobile view to take a photo and use it as an image

 **Bugs**